-- Lend your ear: Often someone who is sad, depressed, angry, or frustrated just needs someone who will listen.
+- Lend your ear: Often someone sad, depressed, angry, or frustrated just needs someone who will listen.
 Remember, listening is an act of love.

 - Help someone on the edge: If someone is suicidal, urge them to get help.
 If they don’t, call a suicide hotline or doctor yourself to get advice.

-- Help someone get active: A person in your life who wants to get healthy might need a helping hand—offer to go walking or running together, to join a gym together.
-Once they get started, it can have profound effects.
+- Help someone get active: A person in your life who wants to get healthy might need a helping hand — offer to go walking or running together, to join a gym together.
+Once they get started, they can have profound effects.

 - Do a chore: Something small or big, like cleaning up or washing a car or doing the dishes or cutting a lawn.